googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 indices are base 0, therefore 0x0000 cannot be used as an ignorable default.
 To indicate that an item has no variation data, the index fields shall be set to 0xFFFF/0xFFFF.
 (See 7.2.3.2.)

+For variable fonts that use COLR version 1 formats, special considerations apply to the effect of variation on the bounding box.
+See 5.7.11.1.8.2 for details.

 For general information on OFF font variations, see 7.1.